 Join a Museum Association

-Membership in one or more museum associations such as the American Association of Museums, the Southeast Museums Conference and the Florida Association of Museums is valuable when it comes to finding employment.
+Membership in one or more museum associations such as the American Alliance of Museums, the Southeast Museums Conference and the Florida Association of Museums is valuable when it comes to finding employment.
 You may also want to check other organizations related to your discipline such as the College Art Association, the National Art Education Association and other discipline-related associations.
 Most of these organizations supply lists of position openings.
 These lists are sometimes available on-line, even to non-members.

 Go to a Conference

 One priceless benefit to membership in associations is the networking opportunities they provide.
 The associations recognize that this is important and provide activities, meetings and conferences at which museum professionals and pre-professionals can intermingle.
 Membership is typically required to take part and registration fees are usually reduced for members.
 Some meetings and conferences even include interview sessions during which attendees can get first hand experience of how to best compete in the museum job market.

 Volunteering in a museum lends firsthand experience that will make you a more competitive applicant.
 Even a short stint as a volunteer in an area in which you are most interested can be helpful down the road.
 Students can volunteer in museums at any time; a pre-internship volunteer can test the waters of museums in which he or she may later seek an internship or employment.